microluxe20/microluxe20/src/markdown/microluxe20_handbook.md

 ## Character Creation

 When creating a character in Microluxe20, you will need to decide on a race and class.
-After choosing your character's race and class, you can configure their stats, skills/saves, and other combat/magic information.
+After choosing your character's race and class, you can configure their stats, skills, and saves.

-## Stats

-There are 3 stats: **Strength** (STR), **Dexterity** (DEX) and **Mind** (MIND).

-Roll 4d6, drop lowest dice.
-Total remaining 3 dice and allocate to one of the stats.
-Repeat for remaining stats.
-Don't feel like rolling?
-Allocate 16, 13, and 10 to your stats.

-Stat bonus = (STAT-10) /2, round down.

-## Skills & Saves

-There are 4 skills: **Physical** , **Guile** , **Knowledge** , and **Communication**.
-Roll higher than the given Difficulty Class to succeed.

-Skill rank = your level + any bonus due to your class or race.

-Skill roll = d20 + skill rank + whatever stat bonus is most applicable to the use + situation modifiers

-For example, Climbing would use Physical + STR bonus.
-Dodging a falling rock is Physical + DEX bonus.
-Finding a trap is Guile + MIND bonus.
-Disabling a trap is Guile + DEX bonus.

-There are 3 saves: **Fortitude** , **Reflex** , and **Will**.
-For Fortitude and Reflex saving throws, use Physical + STR or DEX bonus.
-Saving against magic (Will save) is MIND bonus + your level.

 ## Races

+Terador Has a wealth of Races to choose from, each with their unique history.
+The Mir are the most common people in Terador, but all other races are fairly commonplace to see as well.
+When creating a character, your player will be one of the major Races of Terador.

 |Race|Bonus|Race|Bonus|
 |:---|:---|:--- |:--- |
 | **Humans** | +1 to all skill rolls|**Goblins** | +3 DEX, -1 MIND |